 Documents from Ontario Heritage Trust.

-Assessment of Historical and Architectural Significance
+Historical and Architectural Significance

 Highgate United Church is historically significant for its association with the growth of the Methodist Church in Ontario and for its association with individuals of local significance, most notably members of the Gosnell family and the Rev. T .T George.